 If you want to make it completely almond-free, omit the ground almond too, you don’t need to use any substitute.
 Using all-purpose flour instead of almond flour and ground almond makes the crust more plain with less flavour and texture.

-Can I use vegan butter instead of coconut oil for the crust of this vegan baked cheesecake?
+Can I use vegan butter instead of coconut oil for the crust?

 Yes you can.
 Use melted vegan butter instead of coconut oil if you prefer, it will make as delicious crust as coconut oil does.

 Can I use corn flour instead of tapioca flour?